MAT4210 – Algebraic Geometry I

 Recommended previous knowledge

-6 hours of lectures/exercises every week extending over half the spring term.
-The subject is taught as a part of MAT4215 – Algebraic Geometry II.
+6 hours of lectures/exercises every week extending over the first half the spring term.

 Examination support material